Turning Numbers into Narratives: The Art of Data Storytelling

 Even without words, this chart suggests a story.
 With the right narrative, it becomes a call to action.

-Final Thought: Numbers Don’t Change Minds—Stories Do
+Final Thought: Stories Change Minds

 Data analysis is powerful.
 But data storytelling is what makes it understandable, persuasive, and memorable.